-Classifications listed under the ""SA" identifier indicate that the prevailing wage rate set by a state (mr local) government was adopted under 29 C.F.R. #0.1.3(g)-(h).
-Example: SAME2023-007 01/03/2024.
+Classifications listed under the ""SA"" identifier indicate that Classifications listed under the ""SA" identifier indicate that the prevailing wage rate set by a state (or local) government was adopted under 29 C.F.R. \$\Phi.3(g)\cdot(h)\).
+Example: SAME2023-007 81/03/2024.
 SA reflects that the rates are state adopted.
 ME refers to the State of Maine.
 2023 is the year during which the state completed the survey on which the listed classifications and rates are based.
 The next number, 007 in the example, is an internal number used in producing the wage determination.
-91/03/2024 reflects the date on which the classifications and rates under the PSA? identifier took effect under state law in the state from which the rates were adopted. the state from which the rates were adopted.
+01/03/2024 reflects the date on which the classifications and rates under the 7SAF identifier took effect under state law in the state from which the rates were adopted.